-\item To solve the efficiency issue, we first use the ground truth elevation map during the training in the Raisim simulator to let the robot learn how to achieve the goal by running on the area with lower elevation changes.
-Then we train the model in the Unity simulator with richer environmental features and a real elevation map. \invis{I am not sure if 1 and 2 should be included here, this is implementation detail} \end{enumerate}
+\item To mitigate the slower processing rate, we first use the ground truth elevation map during the training in the Raisim simulator to let the robot learn how to achieve the goal by running on the areas with lower elevation changes.
+Then, we train the model in the Unity simulator with richer environmental features and a real elevation map. \invis{I am not sure if 1 and 2 should be included here, this is implementation detail} \end{enumerate}

 For each stage of training, we use the trained model from its last training stage, and the training curves are shown in the Supplement in \cite{adaptiveon}.